 - Dr. Tim Chan

-- Associate Member, Human Oncology and Pathogenesis Program, Memorial Sloan-Kettering Cancer Center, September 2012 – present
+- Associate Member, Human Oncology and Pathogenesis Program, Memorial Sloan-Kettering Cancer Center, September 2012 – 2020

-- Associate Professor, Department of Cell and Developmental Biology, Weill Cornell School of Medicine, September 2012 – present
+- Associate Professor, Department of Cell and Developmental Biology, Weill Cornell School of Medicine, September 2012 – 2020

 - Vice Chair, Department of Radiation Oncology; Director, Translational Oncology Division; PaineWebber Chair in Cancer Genetics, MSKCC